 Welsh Church Act Fund Notice

-Following recent advice around COVID 19 and with the aim of reducing/slowing down the spread of the virus, it has been agreed by the Chair of the Welsh Church Act Fund Task and Finish Group that the meeting is postponed until later in the year.
+Following the recent situation around COVID 19 and the lack of funding, it has been agreed by the Chair of the Welsh Church Act Fund Task and Finish Group that the meeting is deferred until June 2021.

-Therefore, there will only be an annual meeting held this year and the closing date for submitting all application forms has been amended to the first week of August 2020 (which is subject to change).
+Therefore, the closing date for submitting all application forms has been amended and extended to the first week of May 2021.

 The Welsh Church Act 1914 is an Act of Parliament under which the Welsh part of the Church of England was separated and disestablished.
 The Welsh Church Act Trust was established from the proceeds and assets, which were distributed evenly amongst the former County Councils in Wales and further divided between the Unitary Authorities with their establishment in 1996.